 WordBuilders is the editorial services company that I founded in 2008 and now operate with the help of my wife.

-I consider myself the chief word architect; in other words, I try to put words together in ways that make sense and add value.
+I am the chief word architect; in other words, I try to put words together in ways that make sense, add value, and reflect beauty.

 Audrey, my wife and partner, is chairman of the board and CFO.
 She helps me set the best course for the business, holds me accountable, and keeps me from purchasing stuff I don’t really need just because it’s cool and looks fun.
 (Me: “I think the business needs a four-wheeler.”
 Her: “No.”)

 - Stuff I write.
-This includes the blog and books (Grow Like Jesus and Forging Grit), as well as work associated with the writing (training, speaking).
+This includes blog, books (Grow Like Jesus and Forging Grit), and training (Followship), as well as work associated with the writing (consulting, speaking).

 - Stuff I write or edit for clients.
 Some people don’t have the time and/or the skills to write the things they need written.
 But they have the money to pay someone for help.
 I become that someone.

-I have writing and editing credits on 16 books, as well work in the newspaper, magazine, marketing, advertising, and training.
+I have writing and editing credits on 16 books, and I’ve worked in the newspaper, magazine, marketing, advertising, and training industries.